microsoft/entref-spring-boot/README.md

 * **Horizontal scalability:** Add capacity by adding additional containers and/or VMs
 * **Infrastructure as code:** Create and manage Azure environments using template code that is under source control
-* **Agile engineering and rapid updates:** Use CI/CD to automated builds, tests and deployments, ensuring that developers cansafely check-in updates continuously and allow frequent production updates to the production environment and application.
+* **Agile engineering and rapid updates:** Use CI/CD for automated builds, tests and deployments, safe code check-ins, and frequent updates to the production environment and application.
-* **High Availability:** Design and deploy the application and infrastructure that everything continues running normally when any single component fails or otherwise goes offline.
+* **High Availability:** Design and deploy robust applications and infrastructure, so that the application continues to run normally even when some components fail or go offline.
 * **Blue/Green (aka Canary Deployments):** Rollout updates to a "green" application instance, while the existing deployment continues to run on the "blue" instance.
 The green instance is intially exposed to only a small number of users.
 Monitoring is performed to look for any degradations in service related to the green instance.
 If everything looks good, traffic is gradually diverted to the green instance.
-Should the service quality degrade,the deployment is rolled back by returning all traffic to the blue instance.
+Should the service quality degrade, the deployment is rolled back by returning all traffic to the blue instance.
-* **Testable:** Continuously test the application in production to validate scalability, resilence and security.
+* **Testable:** Continuously test the application in production to validate scalability, resilience, and security.
 * **Hardened:** Assure that the application and infrastructure is instrinsically resistant to attacks from bad actors, such as Distributed Denial of Service (DDoS) attacks.
-* **Networking compliance:** Comply with enterprise network security requirements, such as the use of ExpressRoute to communicate with the enterprise's data-centers and/or on-premises networks, and private IPs for all but public end-points.
+* **Networking compliance:** Comply with enterprise network security requirements, such as the use of ExpressRoute to communicate with enterprise data-centers and/or on-premises networks, and private IPs for all but public endpoints.
 * **Monitoring and Analytics:** Capture telemetry to enable operations dashboards and automatic alerting of critical issues.
 * **Service Authentication:** Allow only authorized access to services via token- or certificate-based service authentication.
 * **Simulated Traffic:**